arvapps-forked-projects/AppLock/README.md

 - Material You design, adapts to your theme
 - Biometric and PIN authentication
+- Fingerprint, Face Unlock, and PIN support
+- Lock any app on your device
 - Anti-uninstall protection
 - Unlock timeout for convenience
 - No root required